show menu

 • developing a 20 year environmental strategy

-• converting a dilapidated old barn into a beautiful rural holiday let (subject to design consent) and
+• converting a dilapidated old barn into a beautiful rural holiday let, and

 • representing the rural economy on local and national committees.